Tarquinia Molza

 Tarquinia Molza (1 November 1542 – 8 August 1617) was an Italian singer, poet, conductor, composer, and natural philosopher.
 She was considered a great virtuosa.
 She was involved with the famous Concerto delle donne, although whether she sang with them or coached them is not clear.
 She also played the viola bastarda, viola da mano, clavier, and lute.
 Trained in both distinctly male and female singing styles, her contributions helped combine them into the madrigal of the late Renaissance.

 Early life and education

-Molza was born in Modena, the granddaughter of the poet Francesco Maria Molza, and the daughter of Camillus and Isabella Colombi She was the eldest off nine brothers and sisters.
+Molza was born in Modena, the granddaughter of the poet Francesco Maria Molza, and the daughter of Camillus and Isabella Colombi.
+She was the eldest of nine brothers and sisters.
 Her father agreed that she should have the same education as her brothers, and she learned Greek, Latin, Hebrew, and philosophy until she was sixteen.
-She studied with the scientist John Politiano and the poet Francis Patrizio, and learned astronomy from the mathematician Antony Guarini.
+She studied with the scholar Giovanni Berettari, of Modena, called Poliziano, and learned astronomy from the mathematician Antony Guarini.
 She married Paolo Porrino in 1560, who supported her returning to school, where she studied with Francesco Patrizi.
 She was widowed by 1579.